-The attorneys of the Joe Griffith Law Firm, LLC represent senior citizens who, unfortunately, are often victims of securities and stock fraud.
+Joe Griffith Law Firm, LLC represents senior citizens who, unfortunately, are often victims of securities and stock fraud.
 According to the American Association of Retired Persons

 ("AARP"), nearly 25% of older Americans say that their broker did not tell them how much their investment transactions would cost them.

 Twenty percent say their advisors did not ask them about their personal financial goals before recommending investments.
 Clearly, older investors are attractive targets for securities fraud because